The gorgeous state of Utah is well-known for its magnificent rock formations created by millennia of erosion and its impressive mountains.

 The primary food sources for the Great Basin rattlesnake are small mammals (mainly rodents), birds and their eggs, amphibians, and other reptiles.

 Its primary natural predators are raptors, primarily hawks.
-Typically, the species lives in arid regions with minimal vegetation.
+The species typically lives in arid regions with minimal vegetation.

-The Great Basin rattlesnake is a venomous species, much like all other rattlesnakes.
+Like all other rattlesnakes, the Great Basin rattlesnake is a venomous species.
 Rather than hunting their prey, they ambush it.

-These types of snakes in Utah employ their incredibly keen senses—which include the ability to smell, measure distance, and see in the dark—for this.
+These types of snakes in Utah employ their incredibly keen senses—which include the ability to smell, measure distance, and see in the dark—to do this.
 With a single bite, they capture and devour their prey entirely.

 2. Sidewinder